adambard/learnxinyminutes-docs/haml.html.markdown

   This is a lot of content that we could probably split onto two separate lines.

+/
-/ You can escape html by using the ampersand and equals sign ( &= )
+  You can escape html by using the ampersand and equals sign ( &= ).
+This converts html-sensitive characters (&, /, :) into their html encoded equivalents.
+For example

 %p
   &= "Yes & yes"

-/ which would output 'Yes &amp; yes'
+/ would output 'Yes &amp; yes'

 / You can unescape html by using the bang and equals sign ( != )
 %p